jdunmire/TLnodeFW/README.md

-sensorNode - Firmware for the RockingDLabs SensorNode
+TLnodeFW - Firmware for the RockingDLabs TLnode
 =====================================================
-An application to run on the sensorNode hardware and report sensor values to an MQTT server.
+An application to run on the TLnode hardware and report sensor values to an MQTT server.